fachrygalung/fachri-portofolio-qa/Automation Testing/Robot Framework/README.md

 # Robot Framework - Sauce Demo Automation

-Automation testing menggunakan Robot Framework dengan SeleniumLibrary pada website Sauce Demo.
+This project is a UI automation testing framework developed using Robot Framework and SeleniumLibrary for the Sauce Demo web application.

+The framework is designed to automate end-to-end user scenarios while applying reusable keywords and a modular project structure.
+It generates detailed execution reports, logs, and screenshots to support efficient test analysis and maintenance.

 ## 🌐 Platform